DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

   `/v1/LookupUser` as the path.
 If you set the `insure-trailing-slash` to true, then the canonical request will use `/v1/LookupUser/` as the path.

+The policy then creates an AWS v4 Signature resulting in an Authorization header.
+The string-to-sign will include all of the pre-existing headers on the specified source message, along with the newly injected `x-amz-date` and `host` and `x-amz-content-sha256` headers.

-For a request like: `POST https://example.amazonaws.com/?Param1=value1`,
+As an example, for a request like: `POST https://example.amazonaws.com/?Param1=value1`,

 ...with no payload, and assuming the date is 20150830T123600Z, the resulting Authorization header will have the value: